 The pre-auction “TR Hourly Zonal Price Report” provides the hourly zonal market prices determined on the basis of the last projected market price (the zonal price from the last run of the pre-dispatch unconstrained schedule) for energy.

-This report is usually available to all market participants on a daily basis by approximately 06:30 EST. The report looks backward for 60 days to ensure that any price revisions are captured in the report.
+This report is usually available on a daily basis by approximately 06:30 EST. The report looks backward for 60 days to ensure that any price revisions are captured in the report.

-Monthly Historical Interface Flows, Schedules, and Transmission Transfer Capability Report
+2.8.2.4 Monthly Historical Interface Flows, Schedules, and Transmission Transfer Capability Report